danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/WebViewKit.md

 ## About this documentation

-While the documentation can be built for both iOS and macOS, the online version is currently built for macOS.
-This means that it's macOS-specific and lacks iOS-specific types like `SafariWebView`.

-To create an iOS-specific documentation, open the package in Xcode, select an iOS Simulator then generate documentation from the `Product` menu.
+Note that the online documentation is currently built for macOS.
+To generate documentation for another platform, open the package in Xcode, select the correct simulator then generate documentation from the `Product` menu.

 Any help in making the documentation multi-platform would be greatly appreciated.